 Two Generations curriculum reviews said this program is probably one of the best Calvinist homeschool curriculum programs they’ve seen.

-This is consistent with Kevin Swanson’s perspective.
+This is consistent with Kevin Swanson’s perspective (he’s the pastor of ‘Reformation Church’ in Colorado.

-It is a very Reformed Christian denominational perspective.
+It is a very reformed Christian denominational perspective.

-Although I’m pretty sure Kevin Swanson would just say this is a biblical homeschool curriculum.
+Although I’m pretty sure, Kevin Swanson would just say this is a biblical homeschool curriculum.

 Generations Kevin Swanson